ttappr/linked-vector/README.md

 that take a handle return direct references to their values instead of an `Option` variant.
 These commands would fail on a bad handle anyway, so it doesn't make sense to return an `Option`.
-This feature is disabled by default so as not to break backward compatibility, but can be easily turned on; [see Usage notes](#usage)
+This feature is disabled by default so as not to break backward compatibility, but can be easily turned on, [see Usage notes](#usage)

 ### Feature: "cursor-remove"